Beavers

 Beavers are the youngest section of the Scout group and they can join 3 months before their 6th birthday and stay until they go up to Cubs at 8 years old.

-We currently have one Beavers Colony, called River Colony, which meets Tuesdays 5.30 to 6.45pm.
+We currently have two Beavers Colonies: River Colony, which meets Tuesdays 5.30 to 6.45pm, and Woodland Colony, which meets Thursdays 5.30 to 6.45pm.

 Learn the Lingo